Updated on 2024-09-30 GMT+08:00

 psql --username=root --host=192.168.61.143 --port=5432 backup_database --schema=public < backup.sql

-Before the restoration, create a database named backup_database in the destination database.
+Before the restoration, create a database named backup_database in the target database.

-To restore the data exported in other formats, use pg_restore. pg_restore is used to restore a PostgreSQL database in any non-plain-text format dumped by pg_dump.
+To restore from other file formats, use pg_restore. pg_restore is used to restore a PostgreSQL database in any non-plain-text format dumped by pg_dump.

 pg_restore --username=root --host=192.168.61.143 --port=5432 --dbname=backup_database --format=custom all_sch_except_pub.backup --verbose